JackHKJ/Crypto-Final-Proj/Docs/KejieJackHeReadMe.txt

 The StringBinaryConverter:

 	This is a converter class implemented for add padding to satisfy the bit-length requirement, which uses the random padding that select characters in the set(padding_list) and append them to the end of the message.
 When decoding, strip off the characters from the back when possible

+The NONCE implementation

+	The nonce is integrated within the MAC function which generates a len 32 integer and append to the end of the message before the start of the encryption, then add the mac and then Encrypt the message:
+	Enc((plain | NONCE ) | MAC) <- a structure like this
+	two seperate files are used to store the NONCE of the server and the Client and will reject anytime a NONCE is reused